Immunotools/IgDetective/README.md

 ## System Requirements
 * Anaconda package manager 4.8.4 or higher.
 To install Bioconda, see the [setup guide](https://bioconda.github.io/user/install.html#install-conda).
 * Minimap2.
 To install Minimap2, see the [setup guide](https://anaconda.org/bioconda/minimap2).
-* We have benchmarked IGDetective on Linux systems.
+* We have benchmarked IGDetective on Linux and MacOS systems.
+* **BioPython 1.82 and higher**.
+Testing on lower BioPython versions is in progress.

 ## Usage
 IGDetective takes a genome in FASTA format as an input and operates in three stages: